agnesfromeverywhere/Dose-of-Truth/posts/psychedelic-therapy-5-problems.md

 For rural communities even within legal jurisdictions, access is theoretical rather than practical.
 A licensed psilocybin centre in Portland does not help someone in rural Montana, rural Queensland, or anywhere outside a major metropolitan area with sufficient provider density to sustain a clinic.

-The communities asking these questions on Reddit are global.
-The solutions being offered are intensely local.
-A [2025 analysis of rural and urban differences in psychedelic risk perception](https://www.tandfonline.com/doi/full/10.1080/02791072.2025.2511750) found the gap in access is compounded by a gap in information and cultural framing, with rural populations facing additional barriers of stigma and provider scarcity simultaneously.

 **What needs to happen:** Telehealth integration for preparation and integration sessions.
 Mobile and community-based facilitation models adapted for under-served populations.
 And a global regulatory conversation that does not treat the Oregon model as the only template worth following.

 ---